Vatika1/SOEN471-Big-Data/README.md

 Materials and Methods-

 Dataset - The overall size of the data is 9.56 mb consisting of raw data (5.54 mb) and transformed data (4.03 mb).
-For this project, we will only focus on the transformed data as it does mot include irrelevant columns.
+We will be using the transformed dataset as it does not include irrelevant columns.
+We will use 70% of this dataset to be the training data set and the remaining 30% will be used as the testing dataset.
+If after testing, the predicted results are still not close to the test data, we will increase the percentage of data included for training dataset to 80% and the testing dataset would be reduced to 20%.
+The dataset is available at "https://www.kaggle.com/shashwatwork/impact-of-covid19-pandemic-on-the-global-economy".
 The latest information on the economy is till October 18th, 2020.

 Technologies -